1. is there a deadline?

-Check out our “Submit a Proposal” page here.
+Check out the “Submit a Proposal” page here.
 Send your completed proposal to CGI at email@example.com

 5. How can I get more involved with CGI?

-Check out our previous projects section to see what we have funded in the past.
-In the proposal document we will ask you to explain how your project applies to campus sustainability.
-We want to hear any type of idea you are interested in!
-If you have any questions, feel free to include them in an email with your proposal document.
-You can contact us at firstname.lastname@example.org
+Check out our previous projects page to see titles of large (>$500) projects.
+In the proposal, we will ask you to explain how your project applies to campus sustainability.
+New ideas are welcome, and the CGI has been a critical source of funding for new ideas and pilot projects, many of which have become established on campus.
+If you have any questions, feel free to include them in an email to firstname.lastname@example.org.

-9. Can I submit an idea that is not complete? (i.e. if my idea still needs some ‘technical’ explanations, etc.)
+8. Can I submit an idea that is not complete?

 Contact us at email@example.com.
-A selected committee member will then reach out to answer your questions.
+A committee member will then reach out to answer your questions.